 It was through those conversations between Gerri and myself that we decided to hold a Cheryl Anne Watkins Day at Loaves & Fishes.
 Loaves & Fishes is a Food Bank in Ocean Beach.
 It serves the homeless community as well as families that have recently found themselves under financial duress due to the Corona-virus.
 The food bank works by giving each person a certain amount of credits to pick up food.
 The Day dedicated to my Mom would give the clients an extra credit for food to pick up.
 Also, I would personally hand out the food packages to all our clients.
 The clients would know that they are getting an extra credit because it was my Mom’s Day.
 The first year it was all I could do not to breakdown as one client after another thanked me and told me my Mom must have been a wonderful person.
 The whole experience helped me substantially in my grieving process.

-Since that first memorial day, my involvement as well as Watkins Landmark’s has grown.
+Since that first memorial day, my involvement, as well as Watkins Landmark’s, has grown.
 My employees have been nothing short of incredibly generous with their donations.
-Subcontractor partners like All Phase Drywall, Berg Electric and Vorwaller Brooks Inc. have stepped up to generously donate as well.
+Subcontractor partners like All Phase Drywall, Berg Electric, and Vorwaller Brooks Inc. have stepped up to generously donate as well.
 My apologies to any subcontractors who I have not mentioned.
 You have all been generous to a fault.
 A few years ago, Watkins Landmark as well as some of our subcontractors built the facility for Loaves & Fishes in the Water’s Edge Church in Ocean Beach.
 We did this for free so it would be named after my Mom.
 Her picture hangs with pride in the queue area where the clients line up.
 It has helped me keep my Mom’s legacy and ministry alive.
 Last year, I took another step at Loaves & Fishes.
-While every fiber of me thought I would not have the time, I felt called to serve as Board President.
+While every fiber of me though I would not have the time, I felt called to serve as Board President.
 Along with my co-President Father Bausch, we have seen the Corona-virus quadruple the demand.
-With that fact, I will end this article asking you to visit the Loaves & Fishes site and donate.
+With that fact, I will end this article by asking you to visit the Loaves & Fishes site and donate.
 The need has never been greater.
-I thank you in advance for your donation.
+Thank you in advance for your donation.

 My Mom and I in much younger times…